Last updated on April 4th, 2021 at 07:41 pm

 1) Jimmy Fallon’s Not Particularly Amazing at These Lip Sync Battles

-Jimmy Fallon’s at his best when singing the happiest and most upbeat songs possible (see: A-Ha’s “Take On Me” and the secret’s he’s celebrating when singing Styx’s “Mr. Roboto”) — but he’s gotta move past simply pantomiming lyrics and actually get into the music: Stone’s proven that there’s more to lip syncing than just knowing the words!
+Jimmy Fallon’s at his best when singing the happiest and most upbeat songs possible (see: A-Ha’s “Take On Me” and the secret’s he’s celebrating when singing Styx’s “Mr. Roboto”)—but he’s gotta move past simply pantomiming lyrics and actually get into the music: Emma proved that there’s more to lip-syncing than just knowing the words!

 2) There’re a Lot of Haters on the Internet

-When people discover the music you like, you should celebrate that others have found it and like it too, not berate them for not listening sooner.
+When people discover the music you like, you should celebrate that others have found it and enjoy it too, not criticize them for not listening sooner.

 3) I Only Wish I’d Watched it Sooner